-Expansion is the process of starting a new chapter or reestablishing old chapters in an effort to grow the fraternity and offer more students an opportunity to have a positive fraternity experience.
+Expansion is the process of starting a new chapter or reestablishing old chapters in an effort to grow the Fraternity and offer more students an opportunity to have a positive fraternal experience.

 Typically, expansion falls into three categories: